DistributedCollective/Sovryn-smart-contracts/tests/Readme.md

 and some other methods which are mostly replaceable with the HH supported methods.

 That may cause troubles with time-dependend tests when migrating to HH though.
-If this is the case then try to search in the tests-js dir for the pattern.
+If this is the case then try to search in the tests dir for the pattern.
 Lookup the failing function that works in Truffle by its name.

-The best approach to transform tests from Truffle to HH is to look for a relevant pattern in `tests-js/Governance` and other tests in `tests-js` dir.
+The best approach to transform tests from Truffle to HH is to look for a relevant pattern in `tests/Governance` and other tests in `tests` dir.

 There are commented legacy Truffle methods like `setTime(...)` deliberately left commented to facilitate search for patterns while transitioning from Truffle to HH.

 ## **ACCOUNTS PK**

 Need to access test environment accounts Private Keys i.e. to test `ecrecover` or sign raw txs offchain?
 You got covered!
-Use [tests-js/Utils/hardhat_utils.js](Utils/hardhat_utils.js).
+Use [tests/Utils/hardhat_utils.js](Utils/hardhat_utils.js).

 ## **CONFIGS**